 Dept. of the Army)

-18 USC §1924: Whoever, being an officer... of the United States, and by virtue of his office..., becomes possessed of documents or materials that contain classified information of the United States, knowingly removes such documents or materials without authority and with the intent to retain such documents or materials at an unauthorized location, shall be fined under this title or imprisoned for not more than one year, or both.Each of the following five remarks by Clinton or her staff precedes what the FBI found about the given remark.
+18 USC §1924: Whoever, being an officer... of the United States, and by virtue of his office..., becomes possessed of documents or materials that contain classified information of the United States, knowingly removes such documents or materials without authority and with the intent to retain such documents or materials at an unauthorized location, shall be fined under this title or imprisoned for not more than one year, or both.Each of the following five remarks by Clinton or her staff precedes what the FBI found about the subject of the given remark.

 "The system... had numerous safeguards...
 [T]here were no security breaches." -Clinton at a news conference, 10 March 2015Although that might be correct, the safeguards were inappropriately weak and she does not know whether there was any breach.

 Comey reported, "None of these e-mails should have been on any unclassified system...
 [A]ll of these e-mails were housed on unclassified... servers, not even supported by full-time security staff like those at... the US government or even a commercial email-service...
 [W]e did not find direct evidence of a successful hack of Secy.
 Clinton's personal email-domain in its various configurations since 2009.
 But given the nature of the system and of the actors potentially involved, we assess we would be unlikely to see such direct evidence.
-We do assess that hostile actors gained access to the... commercial email-accounts of people with whom Secy.
+We do assess hostile actors gained access to the... commercial email-accounts of people with whom Secy.
 Clinton was in regular contact from her personal account.
-We also assess that Secy.
+We also assess Secy.
 Clinton's use of a personal email-domain was known by a large number of people and readily apparent.

 "She also used her personal e-mail extensively while outside the US, including to send and receive work-related e-mails in the territory of sophisticated adversaries.
-Given that combination of factors, we assess that hostile actors possibly gained access to Secy.
+Given that combination of factors, we assess hostile actors possibly gained access to Secy.
 Clinton's personal email-account..."